TurtleEngr/libre-bib/CONTRIBUTING.md

   the need for a lot of script command line option processing.

 - The **sanity-check.sh script** verifies values of the conf.env
   variables.
-And is verifies the expected App and user files.
+And it verifies the expected App and user files.
 This helps identify problem across the whole product, not just what is currently running.
-This also eliminates most of the verification code that would have to be put in each script.
+This also eliminates most of the verification code that would have been put in each script.

 - If there is a risk of data loss, **back up the user's data.** Either by cloning tables or copying files to the backup/ dir.